Road trip not kind to Cust after home run barrage

 Coco Crisp also sat, so Rajai Davis played center and led off, which wasn't that unusual.
 But Cliff Pennington hit seventh and Matt Watson and Matt Carson each drew starts in the outfield.

 The A's didn't get their first base runner against White Sox starter Gavin Floyd until Pennington led off the sixth with a walk.
-Davis delivered a
+Davis delivered a run-scoring single later in the inning to cut Oakland's deficit to 4-1.

 But with the bases loaded and one out, Cust struck out and Kevin Kouzmanoff grounded out to first to end the rally.